Join Student Democracy Program

 - Set up and close the Vote Center (working 6:30 a.m.–9:00 p.m.)

 - Assist Vote Center Representative with disinfecting vote material

 How do I know if my application was accepted?

-If your application is accepted you will receive a letter via email from the Registration & Elections Division with your Vote Center assignment.
+If your application is accepted, you will receive a letter via email from the Registration & Elections Division with your Vote Center assignment.
 A limited number of students per school is allowed and are accepted on a first-come, first-served basis.
-If you do not receive an assignment letter by two weeks before the election, please call 650.722.6543 or email StudentDemocracy@smcacre.org.
+If you do not receive an assignment letter by a week before the election, please call 650.722.6543 or email StudentDemocracy@smcacre.org.

 Do I have to attend a training class?

 Yes.
 All Student Vote Center Ambassadors are required to attend a 3-hour training class conducted by the San Mateo County Registration & Elections Division, even if you have taken a training class for a previous election.
 Training classes will take place at your school.